Djohnson1313/predicting_student_success/README.md

 ## Overview

 In this repository, we look into a dataframe containing 4,424 entries with 37 columns.
 Each row represents an individual, with each corresponding column containing the socio-economic, demographic and academic factors for each person.
 The target in this data is `graduate`, `dropout` and `enrolled`.
-For the purpose of this project, enrolled will not be used in the mmodeling process, as it does not assist with the problem we are aiming to solve.
+For the purpose of this project, enrolled will not be used in the modeling process, as it does not assist with the problem we are aiming to solve.
+The problem we are aiming to solve is loan companies loaning money to students who are unlikely to return the loan, due to them not graduating.
+The model created in this notebook has a 91% precision score, which is good since we want to have a low false positive rate.

 ## Data Distribution